protesilaos/my-website/_pages/coach.md

 ## Contact me

 I look forward to you message: <https://protesilaos.com/contact/>.
 There is no need for formalities such as "Sir".
-Call me by my name or
+Call me by my name, "Protesilaos", or nickname: "Prot".
-nickname: "Protesilaos" or "Prot".

-🪷 This page is also available in Chinese: <https://protesilaos.com/cn/coach/>.
-Courtesy of an anonymous volunteer.
-{:.info}